peacey/split-vpn/ipsets/README.md

 			-m set --match-set VPN2_EXEMPT dst -m mac --mac-source yy:yy:yy:yy:yy:yy "
 		```
+	* You can mix different MAC, IP, VLAN custom rules together, just make sure to group them in the same variable.
 	</details>

 ## How to test if the dns server is setup correctly